 - Determine where the split wood is going to be piled ahead of time.
 Make sure it does not interfere with safe loading of wood into the splitter. - Precut logs so wood is ready to load into the splitter.
 Do not run a chain saw and the splitter at the same time. - Determine a safe work area location: - Area must be clear of stones, branches or hidden obstacles that might cause a tripping, hooking or snagging hazard. - Ground should be firm and level. - Operate only in daylight or good artificial light. - Make sure machine is properly adjusted and in good operating condition. - Store fuel well away from the wood pile. - Perform the Pre-operation Checklist procedure before starting work (see Pre-operation Checklist on page 35). - Do not operate on hillsides or when working area is cluttered, wet, muddy or icy to prevent slipping and tripping.
-Operate only on level ground. - Position machine so prevailing winds blow engine exhaust fumes away from operator's station. - Do not operate machine inside a closed building to prevent asphyxiation from engine exhaust. - Stop engine when leaving the machine unattended.
+Operate only on level ground. - Position machine so prevailing winds blow engine exhaust fumes away from operator's station. - Stop engine when leaving the machine unattended.